cibilex/new-tutorials/ing/gerunds_infinitives.md

 * busy,worth,not good are used with gerunds.
     - `I was busy preparing the lunch.`
     - `It is worth replacing this phone with a new one.`
+* appear,seem + inf
+    - `Saturn's moon encaladues appears to have a greater range of complex organic molecules.`
 * go+ sport activity is used with gerunds.
     - `I am going dancing with my girlfriend.`
     - `I am going playing chess this afternoon.`